 She is a founding member of the Centre for Multi-Dimensional Data Visualisation (MuViSU) within the Department.
 She was a fellow of the Pathways to a Successful Academic Career Programme (PSACP) in 2021.
 She is currently serving on the executive committee of the Multivariate Data Analysis Group (MDAG) of the South African Statistical Association (SASA) and on the council of the International Federation of Classification Societies (IFCS).

-Stephan van der Westhuizen achieved a cum laude distinction when earning his Master’s degree in Statistics from the University of Stellenbosch.
-Currently, he is pursuing his PhD at Wageningen University & Research, working under the guidance of Professor Gerard Heuvelink.
-His doctoral research, titled “Enhancing Machine Learning in Digital Soil Mapping,” revolves around creating methodologies to enhance the predictive capabilities of machine learning models commonly applied in the field of soil mapping.
+Stephan van der Westhuizen graduated from his Master’s degree (cum laude) in Statistics from the University of Stellenbosch.
+He then graduated from Wageningen University & Research in the Netherlands with his PhD under the supervision of Professor Gerard Heuvelink.
+His doctoral research, titled “The Enhancement of the use of Machine Learning in Digital Soil Mapping,” was about developing methodologies to enhance the predictive capabilities of machine learning models commonly applied in the field of soil mapping.
 His areas of focus include the integration of measurement errors in soil samples into machine learning models, conducting multivariate mapping, accounting for censored soil data with machine learning, and analysing soil map predictions using explainable machine learning (XML/XAI).
 Stephan is a recipient of both the Climate, Food and Farming and Global Research Alliance Development Scholarships (CLIFF-GRADS) program, as well as the competitive Thuthuka research grant from the NRF.